Join your CRS community*, with Rabbi Benjamin Spratt & Cantor Shayna De Lowe, for a trip of a lifetime to Morocco.

 - Depart the US.

-- You will be met at the airport and transferred to the hotel for check-in (hotel check-in time is generally not before 3:00 p.m.).
+- Arrive at Casablanca International Airport and transferred to the hotel for check-in (hotel check-in time is generally not before 3:00 p.m.).

 - Guided city tour of Casablanca (optional for early arrivals).